AndyIbanez/andyibanez-com/content/posts/ios-keychain-touch-id-face-id.md

 This code *probably* has some uses and it should be used strictly for convenience and not for actual security.
 The right way to lock sensitive data in the keychain while allowing for biometric access is to create your keychain item with a specific access policy, also known as an access control.

+There is a nice article [here](https://medium.com/@pig.wig45/touch-id-authentication-bypass-on-evernote-and-dropbox-ios-apps-7985219767b2) about how easy it is to bypass the Touch ID/Face ID prompt, using the Evernote and Dropbox iOS apps as examples.

 # Keychain and Access Control

 When you create an access control, you specify two conditions under which a keychain item should be available: